telefonicaid/fiware-orion/doc/manuals/devel/httpHeaders.md

 ## 16. Allow

 Allow HTTP header is used in response notification.
-It notifies that which methods are allowed by the specified Host/resource.
+It notify that which methods are allowed by the specified host/resource.

     Allow: GET